interactive-cookbook/recipe-generation-model/README.md

 More detailed information about each of the steps can be found in the Wiki.

 ## Requirements
-Tested with python 3.7 and 3.8 (and previously also with python 3.6 but huggingface evaluate library requires python 3.7) and the library versions listed in brackets below.
+Tested with Python 3.7 and 3.8 (Huggingface evaluate library requires at least python 3.7) and the library versions listed below.

 The [pytorch library](https://pytorch.org/get-started/locally/) (1.12.1)

 [Transformers](https://huggingface.co/docs/transformers/installation#install-with-conda) from Huggingface (version 3 will probably not work) (4.24.0):
-* `conda install -c huggingface transformers` (did not work under Linux for me)
-* `pip install transformers` (did not work Windows for me)
+* `conda install -c huggingface transformers` OR `pip install transformers`

 [Sentence Piece](https://github.com/google/sentencepiece#installation) (0.1.97)
 * `pip install sentencepiece`